-This debt will be retired from the Shortfall Note Debt Service Fund.
+This debt was paid off and retired from the Shortfall Note Debt Service Fund.

 D. Qualified school construction bonds payable

 As more fully explained in Note 14, debt has been issued by the school district that qualifies as Qualified School Construction bonds.
 Debt currently outstanding is as follows: